-Definitions
+1 Definitions

-- 1. In these Regulations, any word or expression to which a meaning has been assigned in the Act shall have the meaning so assigned and, unless the context otherwise indicates - (a) "assessment committee" means a committee contemplated in section15AA(2) of the Act; - (b) "Board" means the National Forensic Oversight and Ethics Board established in terms of section 15V(1) of the Act; - (c) "chairperson" means the chairperson of the Board; - (d) "complainant" means a person who lodges a complaint in terms of these regulations; - (e) "complaint" means a complaint contemplated in section 15Z(1)(d)(i) of the Act; - (f) "Criminal Procedure Act" means the Criminal Procedure Act, 1977 (Act No. 51 of 1977); - (g) "DNA match" means the positive outcome of a comparison between the forensic DNA profile of a suspect and another forensic DNA profile; - (h) "DNA reference samples" means a buccal or blood sample taken from a person; - (i) "forensic DNA investigative lead" means the outcome of a comparative search done on the forensic DNA database;
+In these Regulations, unless the context otherwise indicates -

+- (a) "assessment committee" means a committee of the Board contemplated in section 15AA(2) of the Act; - (b) "Board" means the National Forensic Oversight and Ethics Board established in terms of section 15V(1) of the Act; - (c) "chairperson" means the chairperson of the Board; - (d) "complainant" means a person who lodges a complaint in terms of these regulations; - (e) "complaint" means a complaint contemplated in section 15Z(1)(d)(i) of the Act: - (f) "Criminal Procedure Act" means the Criminal Procedure Act, 1977 (Act No. 51 of 1977); - (g) "DNA match" means the positive outcome of a comparison between any two or more known or unknown forensic DNA profiles; - (h) "DNA reference samples" means a buccal or blood sample taken from a person; - (i) "forensic DNA investigative lead" means the outcome of a comparative search done on the forensic DNA database; - (j) "FSL admin system" means the Forensic Science Laboratory Administration system used to manage forensic casework; and - (k) "the Act" means the Criminal Law (Forensic Procedures) Amendment Act, 2013 (Act No. 37 of 2013).